boldbi/boldbi-kubernetes/docs/amazon-eks.md

 10. Navigate to the folder where the deployment files were downloaded from **Step 1**.

-11. If you have a DNS to map with the application, you can continue the following steps, else skip to **Step 16**.
+11. If you have a DNS to map with the application, you can continue the with following steps, else skip to **Step 16**.

 12. Open the **ingress.yaml** file.
 Uncomment the host value and replace your DNS hostname with `example.com` and save the file.